 Invoked in Crank.
 Chev Chelios gets revenge on an obnoxious taxi driver by dragging him out of his vehicle, then pointing at him and yelling "Al Qaeda!"
 Everyone in the street immediately dogpiles the man and beats him up.

 In the 2008 film of Get Smart, when Maxwell is trying to scrap gum off his shoe with a match the plane passengers mistake it for a shoe-bomb.
 He says it's just Gum which is misheard as Gun.

-In Flightplan, Kyle Pratt mistakenly accuses a Middle Eastern man of kidnapping her daughter (although to be fair, his being Middle Eastern wasn't the only reason she thought he was guilty).
+In Flightplan, Kyle Pratt mistakenly accuses a Middle Eastern man of kidnapping her daughter.
 He is later shown to have nothing to do with the girl's disappearance.

 In The Dictator, Admiral-General Aladeen and his minion have an innocuous conversation while on a helicopter tour of New York, but the various snippets of English words they use (like miming the explosion of fireworks while talking about the Statue of Liberty or talking about the "Porche 911 2012") convince the tourists that they're terrorists.
 Which raises the question: Can a character be "mistaken" for a terrorist if he does actively aid and abet terrorists?

 Chillingly subverted in James L Grant's short story The Last Flight: An Indian airline passenger is harassed continually before and during his flight, while the blond, blue-eyed, All-American guy in the seat next to him...

 Live Action TV

 Law & Order played with this: a family of Italian Americans considered their son's Muslim girlfriend's family potential terrorists.
 The girlfriend's family thought of her boyfriend's family as Mafiosos.
 Both lovers end up being murdered.